 Interestingly, then, the Department for Education’s promotion of Shanghai methods might founder on the systemic demands it already makes of teachers through Ofsted and senior leaders.
 Of course, these considerations in no way count against Shanghai Maths, but they do remind us how difficult it will be to transplant the method into the English education system.

-The description of ‘child-centred’, it transpires, relates more to the norms embedded in the culture of Shanghai classrooms.
+The description of student-centred, it transpires, relates more to the norms embedded in the culture of Shanghai classrooms.
 The exchange organisers herald such norms as “students commenting on each other’s work” and a “relentless insistence on pupils giving reasons."
 These were not evident in the lesson I observed.
 Indeed, the lesson was designed purely at a mathematical level with a focus on precise questions that aimed to develop understanding in small steps.
-There was no attempt to develop what Professor Paul Cobb has called social and socio-mathematical norms about how to discuss and explain.
+There was no attempt to develop (and certainly not negotiate) what Professor Paul Cobb* has called social and socio-mathematical norms of classroom interaction.

 It seems to me that if these norms are to become common in English classrooms, then some thought will have to be given to their development.
 Paradoxically, the Shanghai model might not be the best vehicle to do this because the social and socio-mathematical seem to be taken for granted at the stage of designing the lesson.
 Rather, an inquiry model, in which students learn how to construct mathematical understanding, is better suited to achieving these norms.

-Even if students had been expected to give reasons in the lesson, Shanghai Maths still cannot be considered to be child-centred.
-There is no acknowledgement of or adjustment for students’ different levels of prior knowledge, no alternative routes to understanding the concept, no encouragement of student questioning and certainly no opportunity for students to participate in the direction of the lesson as would occur in inquiry lessons.
+Even if students had been expected to give reasons in the lesson, Shanghai Maths still cannot be considered to be student-centred.
+There is no acknowledgement of or adjustment for students’ different levels of prior knowledge, no alternative routes to understanding the concept, no encouragement of student questioning and certainly no opportunity for students to participate in the direction of the lesson as would occur during inquiry.
 Rather, Shanghai Maths is mathematics-centred or, it is more accurate to say, centred on a conception of the subject as a series of tiny increments in a logical progression.

 This definition is far from the idea of mathematics as a creative human construction that you would find in inquiry classrooms.
 The teacher has a script – an expertly designed script, but a script nonetheless.
 Shanghai Maths is, therefore, a teacher-led, tightly-controlled model of teaching.